Distributed teams vary in geography, size, demography, and many other aspects.

-The co-located teammates see each other throughout the day, talk, drink coffee together, hold meetings, have the team building activities, with a nearly absolute transparency over who is doing what and who is available and when.
+The co-located teammates see each other throughout the day, talk, drink coffee together, hold meetings, having nearly absolute transparency over who is doing what and who is available and when.

 Things are different with the distributed teams, and the distance does its bit.

-Your job here is to unite people and make them feel like they’re one.
+Your job is to unite people and make them feel like they are one.

-Identify the values your team finds important, the goals you want to achieve together and the personal professional goals of every member of your team, their strengths and weaknesses, and the obstacles that you as a team are likely to face working together.
+Identify your team values, the goals you want to achieve together and the personal goals of every member of your team, their strengths and weaknesses, and the impediments that you as a team are likely to face working together.

-Let people better know each other, come up with the understanding of why they are doing what they are doing and how they can turn their cooperation to be mutually beneficial for achieving the intended goals.
+Let people better know each other, align on why they are doing what they are doing and how they can make their collaboration efficient.

-For this, you may want to use a framework designed to contribute to the team alignment, building the team spirit, and increasing productivity — the Team Canvas.
+You may want to use the Team Canvas — a framework specifically designed to contribute to the team alignment, building the team spirit, and increasing productivity.

 Set the Rhythm